MicrosoftDocs/power-automate-docs/articles/guidance/planning/deploy-to-production.md

 Solutions are a great way to organize flows to manage versions and migrate from one environment to another.
-You’ll need to start by adding (or asking your admin to add) a Common Data Service database to your environment.
+You’ll need to start by adding (or asking your admin to add) a Microsoft Dataverse database to your environment.
 After that’s done, you can go to the Solutions tab to create a new solution for your team, or you can create multiple solutions if you have a lot of flows that you’d like to further organize.
 There are a number of other benefits too, such as [native